Saul Alinsky: "Alinskyism"

-Among political activists on the left Alinsky’s legacy continues to be disputed.
-Cautions against looking to Alinsky for "a road map" to "rebuild power in the age of Trump" repeat the charge of the New Left: "'Alinskyism' — apolitical 'single-issue' campaigns that focus on 'winnable demands' run by a well-oiled, staff-heavy organization—shut the door to more democratic and transformational forms of working-class mobilization."
-At the same time, Alinsky has been rediscovered and defended as an inspiration for the Occupy movement and the mobilization for climate action.
+Among political activists on the left, Alinsky’s legacy continues to be disputed.
+Cautions against looking to Alinsky for "a road map" to "rebuild power in the age of Trump" repeat the warning of the New Left: "'Alinskyism' — apolitical 'single-issue' campaigns that focus on 'winnable demands' run by a well-oiled, staff-heavy organization—shut the door to more democratic and transformational forms of working-class mobilization."

+At the same time, Alinsky has been rediscovered and defended as an inspiration for the Occupy movement in 2011-12, and the mobilization for climate action.
 Activists for Extinction Rebellion (XR), founded in Britain, cite Rules for Radicals as a source of inspiration as to "how we mobilise to cope with emergency", and "strike a balance between disruption and creativity".
 XR co-founder, Roger Hallam, has been clear that the strategy of public disruption is "heavily influenced" by Alinsky: "The essential element here is disruption.
 Without disruption, no one is going to give you their eyeballs".

-The Israeli journalist and pro-Settler activist David Bedein views Alinsky as a major influence on his work.
+The Israeli journalist and pro-Settler activist David Bedein viewed Alinsky as a major influence on his own form of occupation politics.

-In 2020, the Reuters Agency "fact check team" noted that viral images on social media were circulating quotes attributed to Rules for Radicals and Reveille for Radicals, which suggest that Alinsky set out eight fundamental rules for creating a "social state".
-The text in the images seems to equate this in turn with Soviet communism.
-The quotes attributed to Alinsky, however, were not found in his writings.

 Appropriation by the Tea Party movement

-In the 2000s, Rules for Radicals did develop as a primer for middle-class moblization, but it was of a kind and in a direction—the return to "vanished verities"—that Alinsky had feared.
-As did William F. Buckley in the 1960s, a new generation of libertarian, right-wing populist, and conservative activists seemed willing to admire Alinsky's disruptive organizing talents while rejecting his social-justice politics.
+In the 2000s, Rules for Radicals did develop as a primer for middle-class mobilization, but it was of a kind and in a direction—the return to "vanished verities"—that Alinsky had feared.
+As did William F. Buckley in the 1960s, a new generation of libertarian, right-wing populist, and conservative activists seemed willing to admire Alinsky's disruptive organizing talents while rejecting his social justice politics.
 Rules for Radicals, and adaptations of the book, began circulating among Republican Tea Party activists.
 According to spokesman Adam Brandon, the conservative non-profit organization FreedomWorks distributed a short adaptation of Alinsky's work, Rules for Patriots, through its entire network.
 Former Republican House Majority Leader Dick Armey is also reported to have given copies of Alinsky's book to leaders of the Tea Party movement.
 In Rules for Conservative Radicals (2009) Michael Patrick Leahy, an early Tea Party leader, offered "sixteen rules for conservative radicals based on lessons from Saul Alinsky, the Tea Party Movement, and the Apostle Paul".